hkhamm/gcal/README.md

 1) Download the repository.

+2) Obtain a *Client Id* and *Client Secret* for Google [here](https://auth0.com/docs/connections/social/google) and download as a JSON file to `/path/to/proj6-gcal`.

-2) Edit copy CONFIG.base.py to CONFIG.py and configure for your environment.
+3) Edit copy CONFIG.base.py to CONFIG.py and configure for your environment.
+Include the client secret JSON file.

-3) Setup the virtual enviroment:
+4) Setup the virtual enviroment:
 ```shell
 cd /path/to/proj5-gcal
 make
 ```

-4) Run the flask app:
+5) Run the flask app:
 ```shell
 cd /path/to/proj6-gcal
 source env/bin/activate